thegeorgeous/flask-cqlalchemy/README.md

 * `CASSANDRA_RETRY_CONNECT` - True if we should retry to connect even if there was a connection failure initially
 * `CASSANDRA_SETUP_KWARGS` - Pass-through keyword arguments for Cluster()

+## Beta Features
+Flask CQLAlchemy supports User Defined Types, provided you are using Cassandra versions 2.1 or above.
+However Travis only provides 2.0.9 for testing and so this feature has not undergone rigorous testing.

 ## Contributing
 Found a bug?
 Need a feature?
 Open it in issues, or even better, open a PR.